swataswayam-14/Super-80-DSA/OOPS_Practice/Test_i/Questions.md

 Q: Explain 5 key differences between abstract classes and interfaces in Java.
 Then answer: Why can interfaces now have default and static methods after Java 8, and how does it solve the diamond problem?
 Give a short diamond problem code example.

+6. Encapsulation & Immutability
+Q: Write an immutable Employee class in Java, ensuring:

+All fields are private & final

+Defensive copies for mutable fields

+Class is truly immutable
+Then explain: How is immutability related to thread-safety?